 The REF process is integrated into the municipal approval process and commences following First Reading and prior to Third Reading of the proposed bylaw.
-When evaluating a MDP amendment, the CRB must consider whether approval and full implementation of the amendment would result in development that is consistent with the Region Growth Plan.
+When evaluating an MDP amendment, the EMRB must consider whether approval and full implementation of the amendment would result in development that is consistent with the Edmonton Metropolitan Region Growth Plan.